Compare Car Insurance Quotes in Real-Time and Save.

 What is a cherry?

-In the world of credit, a "cherry" is a colloquial term for a hard inquiry that appears on your credit report.
-These inquiries occur when a financial institution checks your credit history after you've applied for a new line of credit, such as a loan or credit card.
-Each hard pull is recorded on your report and can influence your credit score.
+In the world of credit, a "cherry" is a slang term for a hard inquiry that appears on your credit report.
+This type of inquiry is recorded when a financial institution checks your credit history as part of their decision-making process.
+It typically occurs when you formally apply for new credit, such as a mortgage, auto loan, or credit card.

 An icon of a lightbulb